Optimistic Rates for Learning with a Smooth Loss: Introduction

 As we will show, the two deficiencies are actually related.
 For non-parametric classes, and non-smooth Lipschitz loss, such as the hinge-loss, the excess risk might scale as $1/\sqrt{n}$ and not $1/n$, {\em even in the separable case}.
-However, for $H$-smooth non-negative loss functions, where the second derivative of $\phi(t,y)$ w.r.t.~$t$ is bounded by $H$, a $1/n$ separable rate {\em is} possible.
-In Section \ref{sec:rad} we obtain the following bound on the excess risk (up to logarithmic factors):
+However, for $H$-smooth non-negative loss functions, where the second derivative of $\phi(t,y)$ with respect to $t$ is bounded by $H$, a $1/n$ separable rate {\em is} possible.
+In Section \ref{sec:rad} we obtain the following bound (with high probability) on the excess risk (up to logarithmic factors):